JideOgunlana/interactive_rating_component/README.md

 ```

 ### Continued development
-- CSS variables is definitely an area I would want to improve on.
+- CSS variables are definitely an area I would want to improve on.

 ## Author